Hard Disk Music Centre

 5. A computer, preferably iMac because it is silent and can be permanently on in the listening room.
 Another cool option is HP Touchsmart with screen that does the finger browsing.

-6. The high end DAC with Lampizator or simply - a good DAC full stop.
+6. The high end DAC like Lampizator DAC or simply - a good DAC full stop.

 The rest of the system is as usual.